Be sure to check out our resources page for your event!

 You may want to consider having all exhibitors and vendors sign waivers, in the unlikely event that their materials or goods are damaged or stolen, or one of their representatives is injured.

 See Appendix A for some ideas of exhibitors and vendors to invite.
-Appendix B is a sample letter to invite potential vendors.

 Workshops and Speakers:

 You may want to invite local experts in various aspects of seed conservation to speak or conduct a workshop.
-These experts include the vendors at your event and speakers (list available by request).
-Appendix C has a list of workshop & presentation ideas.
-You could pay speakers, waive table fees, give gift certificates or simply ask for volunteers.
+These experts include the vendors at your event and speakers (assistance sourcing speakers available upon request).

 Workshops often work best run in separate rooms from the vendors and seed exchange.
 The number of workshops will be affected by how much space you have, how difficult it is to find presenters, your budget for paying speakers, and the number of attendees you expect.